huggingface/candle/candle-examples/examples/qwen3-asr/README.md

 Input notes:
 - wav input is decoded via `symphonia`
 - non-16kHz audio is automatically resampled to 16kHz for ASR
+- only local file paths and `sample:*` are supported inputs in this example

 ## Run